excon/excon/README.md

 )
 ```

 Excon will then instrument each request, retry, and error.
-The corresponding events are named excon.request, excon.retry, and excon.error respectively.
+The corresponding events are named request.excon, retry.excon, and error.excon respectively.

 ```ruby
 ActiveSupport::Notifications.subscribe(/excon/) do |*args|